gemmaellis16/yoga-project/README.md

     * Google fonts were used to import the 'Roboto' font into the style.css file which is used on all pages throughout the project.

 1. [Font Awesome](https://fontawesome.com/)
-    * Font Awesome was used throughout the website to add icons for aesthetic and UX purposes.
+    * Font Awesome was used throughout the website to add icons to appeal to the eye.

 1. [Git](https://git-scm.com/)
     * Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.